Arkansas County, Arkansas: Politics

+Until the 1952 election, Arkansas county was reliably Democratic, having only voted for a Republican once when Warren G. Harding narrowly won it in 1920.
+In the 1952, the county voted for Republican Dwight D. Eisenhower and continued to swing between Republicans and Democrats through the rest of the 20th Century, with the exception of southerner George Wallace's third party bid in 1968.
+Over the past few election cycles Arkansas county has trended heavily towards the GOP.
+The last Democrat (as of 2024) to carry this county was Arkansas native Bill Clinton in 1996.

 Communities

 Four incorporated cities and two incorporated towns are located within the county.
 Each has seen steady population decline over recent decades.
 The largest city and northern district county seat, Stuttgart, is located in the north part of the county near the Prairie County line.
 Stuttgart's population in 2010 was 9,326, and has been declining steadily since a peak of 10,941 at the 1980 Census.
 DeWitt, centrally located in Arkansas County, is the southern district county seat and second-largest city in the county with a population of 3,292 in 2010.
 The remaining communities each have populations under 750 as of 2010; Humphrey is partially located in Jefferson County on Arkansas County's western edge, St. Charles is on the White River in the eastern portion of the county, and Gillett in southern Arkansas County.
 Almyra is located along Highway 130 between DeWitt and Stuttgart.